1bardesign/batteries/readme.md

 - `stable_sort` - A stable sorting algorithm that is also, as a bonus, often faster than table.sort under luajit.
 - `functional` - Functional programming facilities. `map`, `reduce`, `any`, `match`, `minmax`, `mean`...
 - `sequence` - An oo wrapper on sequential tables, so you can do `t:insert(i, v)` instead of `table.insert(t, i, v)`.
 Also supports method chaining for the `functional` interface above, which can save a lot of typing!
+- `set` - A set type supporting a full suite of set operations with fast membership testing and ipairs-style iteration.
 - `state_machine` - Finite state machine implementation with state transitions and all the rest.
 Useful for game states, ai, cutscenes...
 - `async` - Async operations as coroutines.
 - `manual_gc` - Get GC out of your update/draw calls.
 Useful when trying to get accurate profiling information; moves "randomness" of GC.
 Requires you to think a bit about your garbage budgets though.